Karnix/SSNCopter/README.md

 A 3 axis flight controller using an ATMega 328 and a 3 axis L3G4200D gyro.
 Uses pin change interrupts, I2C comm, PWM and 3 PID rate control loops, all working together with an update rate of ~250 Hz.

+Also included are the PCB files for the controller.

 <p align='center'>
 <img src='https://github.com/karnikram/ssn-copter/blob/master/flightcontroller.jpg' width='500px'/>
 </p>